vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-SsoPasswordPolicy.md

 # Publish-SsoPasswordPolicy

-## SYNOPSIS
+## Synopsis

-Publish password policies for vCenter Single Sign-On.
+Publishes a requested password policy for vCenter Single Sign-On for a workload domain or all workload domains.

-## SYNTAX
+## Syntax

 ### All-WorkloadDomains